OCR-D/repository_metastore/installation_arangodb.md

-# Installation ArangoDB
+# Installation ArangoDB (using Docker)

 ## Prerequisites
 - Docker version 18.06 or higher

 ## Build and start docker container with ArangoDB
-First time you have to build docker container:
+First time you have to build docker container.
+Port 8539 is used to avoid overlap.:
 ```bash=bash
 # Create directory for database
 user@localhost:/home/user/$mkdir -p server/arangodb